Skip to Main Content

 Peer review is an important part of publishing an OER.
 Sometimes the quality of an OER can be questioned and by including a peer review component in the development of your resource this contributes to a quality product.
 There are different ways that an OER can be reviewed including:

-• By students either during development or when in use in teaching
+• Review by students either during development or when in use in teaching

-• By colleagues as part of a collaborative writing project or when used by colleagues during teaching
+• Review by colleagues as part of a collaborative writing project or when used by colleagues during teaching

-• By external reviewers as part of a formalised process
+• Review by external reviewers as part of a formalised process

 Including a review statement with your resource can reassure users of it's quality and authority.